Moody’s may upgrade Ulster Bank amid new protections

 Moody’s said that the development has prompted it to place its Baa2 long-term deposit rating and Baa3 long-term issuer rating for Ulster Bank on review for an upgrade.
 A Baa2 grade is eight levels below Moody’s top-notch Aaa rating.

-Last week, Moody’s put its ratings for the RBS group on review for a downgrade as a result of the new legal structure of the organisation.
+Last week, Moody’s put its ratings for RBS Plc, the non-ringfenced part of the group on review for a downgrade as a result of the new legal structure of the organisation.